GaloisInc/VERSE-Toolchain/docs/tech_notes/2025-3-14-CN-mkm-demo.md

 perform this translation.

-## 4 - MKM Protocol Encoded as a CN Predicate
+## 5 - MKM Protocol Encoded as a CN Predicate

-We can quite easily express this property as a CN predicate.
-If we wrote the state machine in a formal language, rather than a diagram, we could even extract it directly to this representation.
+We can quite easily express this property as a CN predicate (from `client.h`, line 153):

 ```C
 function (boolean) ValidTransition (u32 state1, u32 state2) {